Michaelangel007/fuck_you_keurig_2.0/README.md

 6. Enjoy your beverage.
 (Finally!)

  /sarcasm _"Oh noes!_ You're breaking the Law by circumventing DRM.
-How dare you use **your machine** _your way_ and not bow down to the corporate abuse of power."
+How dare you use **your machine** _your way_ and not bow down to the corporate abuse of proprietary [vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in) for the sole purpose of commericial gain."

+ When is this insanity of patents and not treating the customer with respect going to stop?

 ## == How it works ==